Device-independent Shannon entropy certification: Introduction

 To tackle this problem, in this paper, we propose a DI QRNG certification method that uses Shannon entropy as the randomness measure, and we show which Bell inequalities certify the highest amount of randomness for different levels of noise.

-The paper is organized as follows: In the latter part of sec.~\ref{sec:introduction} we discuss the idea for quantum randomness certification, as well as a semi-definite programming (SDP) technique that we use to obtain a probability bound, called the Navascués-Pironio-Acín (NPA) hierarchy.
-In sec.~\ref{sec:exp} we introduce a method that we use to describe Bell inequalities that can be used for certification and in sec.~\ref{sec:method} we present our DI QRNG certification method that uses Shannon entropy, including the developed numerical protocol.
-The numerical certification results for the previously known Bell inequalities are presented in sec.~\ref{sec:results}.
-Sec.~\ref{sec:discussion} contains reflections on the course of Shannon entropy plots and the results for the certification with additional constraints.
+The paper is organized as follows: In the latter part of Section~\ref{sec:introduction}, we discuss the idea for quantum randomness certification, as well as a semi-definite programming (SDP) technique that we use to obtain a probability bound, called the Navascués-Pironio-Acín (NPA) hierarchy.
+In Section~\ref{sec:exp}, we introduce a method that we use to describe Bell inequalities that can be used for certification, and in Section~\ref{sec:method}, we present our DI QRNG certification method that uses Shannon entropy, including the developed numerical protocol.
+The numerical certification results for the previously known Bell inequalities are presented in Section~\ref{sec:results}.
+Section~\ref{sec:discussion} contains reflections on the course of Shannon entropy plots and the results for the certification with additional constraints, as well as entropy certification for three-dimensional quantum states, based on the BM functional.
+Furthermore, we establish a tight analytical lower bound for the value of Shannon entropy.
 We also present the best randomness certification method for the noise level ranges.